Introduction to Finite Element Methods: Galerkin approach for elliptic problems

 Now, inserting $w=u-u_h$ in the adjoint problem, we obtain for any $v_h\in V_h$ using the Galerkin orthogonality and continuity of $a$ that

 Inserting $w=u-u_h$ into \eqref{eq:galerkin:dualnorm}, we thus obtain

-for arbitrary $v_h\in V_h$, and taking the infimum over all $v_h$ yields the desired estimate. \end{proof} The Aubin--Nitsche lemma also holds for nonsymmetric $a$, provided both the original and the adjoint problem satisfy the conditions of the Lax--Milgram theorem (e.g., for constant coefficients $b_j$).
+for arbitrary $v_h\in V_h$, and taking the infimum over all $v_h$ yields the desired estimate. \end{proof} Note that the existence of a unique solution of the adjoint problem is an assumption here that needs to be verified.
+If $a$ is symmetric, this is guaranteed by the \nameref{thm:weak:laxmilgram}.
+Otherwise, both the original and the adjoint problem need to satisfy the conditions of the Lax--Milgram theorem (which is the case, e.g., for constant coefficients $b_j$).